 Being one of the more reasonably priced neighborhoods in Chicago, both rental and purchase, you would be hard pressed to find a community anywhere along the Great Lakes, much less Chicago, that is so affordable along such a beautiful and tranquil shoreline.

 Though situated along Chicago’s popular lakefront, Rogers Park remains a much less dense and certainly less populous neighborhood than its neighbors to the south—approximately 53,000 residents in a 1 ½ square mile area.
 You will also find the single-family homes occupy larger lots (typically 25-30’ x 150-175’) than lots throughout the rest of the city.
 And apartments, both rental and condominiums, tend to be larger.
-It’s not unusual to find 3-bedroom apartments or condos that are over 2,000 square feet – and compared to the rest of the city the average rent in Rogers Park ($996) is quite affordable ($1,647 for the city).
+It’s not unusual to find 3-bedroom apartments or condos that are over 2,000 square feet – and compared to the rest of the city, the average rent in Rogers Park ($1,199) is quite affordable ($1,943 for the city).

 There are numerous courtyard buildings in Rogers Park, distinctively characteristic of the early to mid-20th century at which time many of them were built.
 In addition, there are a few mid-rise buildings that were also built in that era.
-To give you an edge when apartment hunting, we’ve selected a few examples of what you can find in Rogers Park and the 60626 Zip code, respectively.

 Located at 1337 W. Fargo Ave, only steps from a secluded street-end beach, this early 20th century architectural gem, has both one- and two-bedroom units.
 Recently this building was historically renovated (spring of 2013), so all units have central heat and air, hardwood floors, stainless steel appliances, and granite countertops.
 In addition, this 12-story building has a turn of the 20th century lobby area and outdoor patio area for entertaining guests, as well as 24-hour exercise facility off the main lobby.